-‘Cygnets’, the bungalow at Shepperton, is a unique club asset and one that is dear to all our hearts and so it has been – the site, not the current structure – for more than a century.
-The Victorians’ love affair with the Thames manifested itself in frequent jaunts at weekends to Richmond, Twickenham, Hampton Court and Windsor.
+'Cygnets', the club bungalow on Hamhaugh Island, Shepperton, is a unique club asset and one that is dear to all our hearts and so it has been (the site, not the current building) for more than a century.
+The Victorians' love affair with the Thames manifested itself in frequent jaunts at weekends to Richmond, Twickenham, Hampton Court and Windsor.
 Cygnet was no exception and such trips were well established in the club fixture card by the early 1900s.

 Warming to popular sentiment, the committee voted to rent an up-river plot on Hamhaugh Island at Shepperton in 1909, furnishing it with a tent, camping equipment and a punt.
 Annual rental of the current site with its extensive river frontage cost £2.10/- until 1915 when it was raised to £5.00.
 Unshackled from the trials and deprivations of the First World War, 'The Camp' enjoyed its most popular year ever in 1919 and in March 1920 a meeting of Club members unanimously agreed to purchase the site for £114.00.
 Rental charges were fixed at 3/- for a weekend and 2/- a day from Monday to Friday.

 The Camp's popularity increased by leaps and bounds throughout the 1920s, attracting a band of stalwarts who came to be known as the `Camp Boys'.
 In the early days before a walk way was built over the weir the island was reached by a boat kept on the Weybridge shore.
 All camp members quickly learned how to hail the boat from the Weybridge shore with the rousing cry of `Lugger!
 Lugger!'.
 The time honoured reply from those on the island, intending to return to the mainland, was `All Aboard'.